The 3 Best Tradeline Companies

 #4.
 Going for quantity over quality

 Instead, it's usually better to invest in fewer tradelines that are priced higher due to their long history.
-In most cases, these accounts will do more to shift your score.

 #5.
 Substituting tradelines for credit repair